 And you don't just need sturdy gingerbread.
 You'll want strong "glue" too.
 This recipe uses an icing that dries hard to securely hold the house together.
 I've adapted the gingerbread house recipe that my family has been using for years, and while the gingerbread and icing are technically edible, they're designed to create a solid gingerbread house.

 Keep scrolling for my homemade gingerbread house recipe, tips and tricks for building your own gingerbread house, and exactly how I decorated the house shown here!

-Tips & Tricks for Making a Homemade Gingerbread House:
+Tips for Making a Homemade Gingerbread House from Scratch:

 - Use a gingerbread recipe that will create a hard cookie for a more sturdy house.
 Use an icing recipe that will dry hard to securely hold your house together.
 Keep scrolling for my gingerbread house and gingerbread house "glue" recipes!